-- Loosely dice the remaining onions along with the carrots, celery, garlic and mushrooms.
-Then place the onions, carrots, celery and garlic in a blender and pulse until the vegetable pieces are much finer.
+- Place the chopped onions, carrots, celery and garlic in a blender and pulse until the vegetable pieces are much finer.
 Remove the mixture reserve in a bowl for later.

 - Heat 2 tablespoons of the olive oil in a deep pan over a low heat and add the onions, carrots, celery, garlic mixture.
 Cover with a lid and sweat the vegetables for about 10 minutes.

-- When the tomato mixture has simmered for 30 minutes.
+- When your sauce has simmered for 30 minutes.
 Taste and season with salt and pepper.
-Then pour in the cooked lentils, cover and cook for a further 10 minutes.
+Then cover and cook for a further 10 minutes.